• Skip to primary navigation

 • Recipe Index

-Inspired by places I’ve been and people I love another winning recipe with these Lobster Corn Chowdah Cakes comes to life.
+Inspired by places I've been and people I love another winning recipe with these Corn Chowdah Lobster Cakes comes to life.
 Do you think the judges can tell a recipe that comes from the heart?
 That recipe embedded in your memories just waiting to be created given the challenge?
-Gloria Ferrer can.
+The brand Gloria Ferrer can.

 Cape Cod 1991

-I doubt they know anything about those wintery President’s Day long weekends we spent at the Boston science museum or the times we huddled on the Freedom Trail eating a comforting bowl of “chowdah”, but somehow it came through in my recipe.
+I doubt they know anything about those wintery President's Day long weekends we spent at the Boston science museum or the times we huddled on the Freedom Trail eating a comforting bowl of "chowdah", but somehow it came through in my recipe for lobster cakes.

 Bill, William & Cait ~1989